 Publishing with Bookdown on GitHub Pages

-TO DO: Include a longer introduction on why it matters, and then how we publish with Bookdown on GitHub Pages with custom domain Note: See also way to include hypothesis commenting and other open review tools at: https://benmarwick.github.io/bookdown-ort/
+TO DO: - Include a longer introduction on why it matters, and then how we publish with Bookdown on GitHub Pages with custom domain - Clarify that Chicago full-note appears to be working exactly as it was designed, but perhaps could be modified for this book: - newspaper notes currently show only month and year; ideal to also show date - second instance currently appears in abbreviated note (Author); ideal to show full note in every instance in the web version - See also way to include hypothesis commenting and other open review tools at: https://benmarwick.github.io/bookdown-ort/

 GitHub and Bookdown reminders